amesteDev/simon_says/README.md

 Todo:

 1. Read the code
+2. Sound effects?
-2. Rewrite the vode
+3. Rewrite the vode
-3. Remake the game with Vue or React
+4. Remake the game with Vue or React